bluss/bluss.github.io/_posts/2015-10-11-stuff-the-identity-function-does.markdown

 }
 {% endhighlight %}

-No magic, you can just specify with an explicit type *which* identity function you are calling.
+No magic, it's just that you can specify with an explicit type *which* identity function you are calling.
 If the expression can coerce to that type, then it compiles.

 ## id Forces References To Move